obophenotype/cell-ontology/src/ontology/README-editors.txt

 SEARCHING BY URI
 ----------------
+Protege 5.1 will search on IRIs or labels.

-To view IDs instead of labels:
+If you are using an older version of Protege, to view IDs instead of labels:
 View -> Render by name (rdf: id) search for ID
 View -> Render by label